LOOK! >> Find out which whitening products earned the best reviews for their effectiveness. Click here for details.

 I started by switching to the Sonicare toothbrush then I tried a box of Crest Whitestrips (that I no longer use).
 I saw results from the whitestrips almost instantly because my teeth were already in pretty good shape.

 Just be realistic.
-If your teeth are very stained, nothing is going to whiten your teeth fast unless you get a professional bleaching or laser whitening treatment.
+If your teeth are very stained, nothing is going to whiten your teeth fast unless you get a professional bleaching or zoom whitening treatment.

 For the record, I’ve never used anything professional.
 I’ve only utilized at-home, DIY treatments with supervision of my dentist.